lineality/Online_Voting_Using_One_Time_Pads/README.md

 In retrospect the 2023 'ai revolution' may be seen and described as a 'search done better and possible locally' breakthrough, which largely came out of google (search giant) technology (transformers) and operates like the google search page, except the search button now says 'chat.'

-Calling search 'chat' may be an example of introduction an needless and meaningless layer of abstraction that causes personal and social confusion.
+Calling search 'chat' may be an example of introduction a needless and meaningless layer of abstraction that causes personal and social confusion.

 It is possible that is 'chatGPT' were called 'searchGPT' and called 'search' not 'AI', and 'gen-ai' being 'generative-search' not 'gen-ai' that the same technology and adoption may be processed without all of the misplaced 'super ai taking over the world'.